coleifer/peewee/docs/peewee/database.rst

 * Gevent is *Pythonic*.
 Asyncio is an un-pythonic abomination.

-Besides monkey-patching socket, no special steps are required if you are using **MySQL** with a pure Python driver like `pymysql <https://github.com/PyMySQL/PyMySQL>`_.
+Besides monkey-patching socket, no special steps are required if you are using **MySQL** with a pure Python driver like `pymysql <https://github.com/PyMySQL/PyMySQL>`_ or are using `mysql-connector <https://dev.mysql.com/doc/connector-python/en/>`_ in pure-python mode.
 MySQL drivers written in C will require special configuration which is beyond the scope of this document.

 For **Postgres** and `psycopg2 <http://initd.org/psycopg>`_, which is a C extension, you can use the following code snippet to register event hooks that